whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 Documenting these rules is important, as Who's On First's rules may differ from the assumptions of a data consumer or application.
 While these life cycle rules are subject to change, it is essential for Who's On First to outline the rules and guidelines around features; this allows users and mapping services to optimize data usage and understand the assumptions in the data structure.

 It is also important to note that while we strive to provide the most accurate and up-to-date `wof:id` life cycle rules, this document, as written today, is a working document.
 We expect churn in the Who's On First database, which means we will not be able to capture every possible scenario or rule at the moment, but we are working towards being able to do just that.
+While we do expect churn in the early days of Who's On First as we clean things up, we do expect things to normalize going forward.

 ### What is a `wof:id`?

 A `wof:id` is a unique 64-bit identifier that represents a single point or polygon feature in the Who's On First database.
-This identifier is commonly produced by the [Brooklyn Integers](https://www.brooklynintegers.com) service, though, technically any _unique_ 64-bit identifier can be used if Who's On First has not already maintained that ID for a known record.
+This identifier is commonly produced by the [Brooklyn Integers](https://www.brooklynintegers.com) service, though, technically any _unique_ 64-bit identifier can be used if Who's On First has not already issued that ID for a known record.
 Unlike other databases that track features, for example the [United Kingdom's Local Ordnance Survey](https://www.europa.uk.com/resources/os/os-mastermap-topography-layer-user-guide.pdf) (OS), a `wof:id` is stable to an individual record and will not update when minor updates to a feature occur.
 Once a record is given a `wof:id`, that record will maintain that `wof:id` for it's entire life cycle, unless that record's feature experiences a Significant Event.
 The record's `wof:id` allows Who's On First to preserve that feature in history.

 ### What is Significant Event?